cjpleasant88/Grab-Go/Final Presentation/README.md

    | 7.0.0           |                    |                    |                    |                    |                    |                    |                    |      |                    | :heavy_check_mark: | 1    |
    | 7.1.0           |                    |                    |                    |                    |                    |                    |                    |      |                    | :heavy_check_mark: | 1    |
    | 7.1.1           |                    |                    |                    |                    |                    |                    |                    |      |                    | :heavy_check_mark: | 1    |

+100% of Requirements are covered by Tests
+90% of Tests are passing leading to
+93.33% of Requirements being met

+Store Layout View has not been implemented as of May 18, 2020

    Evolution